EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 If you prefer the larger installation, you can proceed with the [Anaconda installation]().

+The following Github repository also shows you how to do the installation with Miniconda

 ### b.
 Sign up for an Amazon Web Services (AWS) account.

 The steps for setting up an AWS account can be found in the [AWS documentation](https://docs.aws.amazon.com/SetUp/latest/UserGuide/setup-AWSsignup.html).